 Ever wanted to see 1,000 floating lakes?
-Sounds like something that you can only see in Thailand, but any ILP China volunteers can definitely make this dreamy weekend getaway a reality.
+Sounds like something that you can only see in Thailand, but our ILP China volunteers can definitely make this dreamy weekend getaway a reality.

 Great news.
 We’ve got another rad place for anyone living in China for a semester to check out.
 I mean, we’re also a little sorry — we know you already have a tough time deciding between cool ILP vacations in Beijing, Guilin, the dreamy Avatar Mountains … and a few dozen other spots but this place is worth a mention.

 Can’t really picture yourself actually living in a foreign country?
-Here’s what a typical day in China looks like for an ILP volunteer.
+Here's a little more about volunteering in China to help you paint the picture.

 If you’re already headed to Shanghai, there is a park that sports gorgeous sunsets, dense forests complete with monkeys, more than a few hiking trails and 1,000 islands.
 Here’s what you need to know about..

 - What Should I Do There? + Costs

 - How To Get There

 Where Is It?

 Quindaohu is just a couple hours away from Shanghai, so it’s a good option if you want to get away from the hustle and bustle of the city.
 Quindaohu itself is a dense forest that sports a lake full of over 1,000 islands (sort of like a national park).
 It’s actually one of the largest forest parks in China (and is super pretty).
 This is good news for volunteers living nearby Shanghai — you can easily head here for a weekend, no problem.